ytani01/app1/conductor/workflow.md

     -   Stage all changes.
 If no changes occurred in this step, proceed with an empty commit.
     -   Perform the commit with a clear and concise message (e.g., `conductor(checkpoint): Checkpoint end of Phase X`).

-7.  **Attach Auditable Verification Report using Git Notes:**
+7.  **Attach Auditable Verification Report to Commit Message:**
-    -   **Step 8.1: Draft Note Content:** Create a detailed verification report including the automated test command, the manual verification steps, and the user's confirmation.
+    -   **Step 7.1: Draft Report Content:** Create a detailed verification report including the automated test command, the manual verification steps, and the user's confirmation.
-    -   **Step 8.2: Attach Note:** Use the `git notes` command and the full commit hash from the previous step to attach the full report to the checkpoint commit.
+    -   **Step 7.2: Update Commit Message:** Append the report content to the previous checkpoint commit message.

 8.  **Get and Record Phase Checkpoint SHA:**
     -   **Step 7.1: Get Commit Hash:** Obtain the hash of the *just-created checkpoint commit* (`git log -1 --format="%H"`).